 GeoHealth is about geospatial approaches applied to health.
 Broadly defined, GeoHealth seeks to understand the relationships between people, location, time and health.
 The GeoHealth research group is dedicated to research and development in Global Health using advanced geospatial modelling, Geographic Information Systems (GIS), Spatial Data Infrastructures, and spatial statistics.
 We collaborate extensively with the Institute for Environmental Sciences, several of our research lines are at the interface between Environmental Sciences and Health.
 In collaboration with WHO and the Health GeoLab Collaborative, we have developed and are maintaining the modelling software AccessMod, an open-source geospatial tool used in many low- and middle-income countries to model the physical accessibility of networks of health services.
-We are working closely with UNFPA, UNICEF, The Global Fund and the World Bank to develop innovative methodologies to tackle many challenges linked to accessibility, universal health coverage, and resource allocation efficiency.
+We are working closely with UNFPA, UNICEF, The Global Fund and FIND to develop innovative methodologies to tackle many challenges linked to accessibility, universal health coverage, and resource allocation efficiency.

-AccessMod is both a "global" project (co-directed by Dr. Nicolas Ray and Dr. Steeve Ebener), and a geospatial modelling tool.
+AccessMod is both a "global" project (co-directed by Prof..
+Nicolas Ray and Dr. Steeve Ebener), and a geospatial modelling tool.

 The AccessMod project seeks to help health practitioners and Ministries of health (and their partners) worldwide to develop and apply innovative strategies with geospatial data and tools to (1) better understand the status of their health services, and (2) to optimize the planning of future services.
 The GeoHealth unit at UNIGE focuses on the needs of the African countries, while the Health Geolab Collaborative concentrates on Asian countries.